Birds In Gutters

 Bats are notorious for fitting into very small cracks and crevasses under decks and under residential rake trim.
 It is common that when a builder builds a deck up against the home, there is often a very small crack, space or crevasse for bats to enter where the deck plate meets the home.
 Customers fill that gap with GutterBrush to deter bats.
 GutterBrush can be pressed into the crack or it can be assembled between deck joists by drilling a hole into each side and bending the GutterBrush so that when it flexes back to a straight piece, the drilled holes support both sides of the brush and the brush stays in place with no fastening required.

 All GutterBrush boxes, regardless of which size or diameter, come with predominantly 3 foot lengths and also a few 18” pieces.
 These smaller lengths are easy to work with and easy to line up one after another to solve your pigeon, bird or bat problem.
 Visit www.GutterBrush.com, see the 5 different sizes, and purchase your bird deterrent that will save lots of time with easy installation.
-Contact GutterBrush with questions at 888-397-9433 email@example.com.
+Contact GutterBrush with questions at 888-397-9433 or firstname.lastname@example.org.
 GutterBrush is made in the USA since 2004